A Traveling Carousel that dates to the 1890’s

 The Carousel Caliola

-Before catching a glimpse of the carousel, Flower Mart visitors hear the music of the 1937 Wurlitzer caliola calling them to ride.
+Before catching a glimpse of the carousel, Flower Mart visitors hear the music of the Wurlitzer caliola calling them to ride.
 The caliola itself, though newer than the carousel, is a work of art.
 It plays piano-style music rolls, and has 44 brass pipes to play the notes.
+Following Flower Mart 2019, the caliola and its case were moved to Baltimore for overhaul.

 Support the Preservation of this Historic Carousel